 In recent years, active funds on average raised 20-25% of their capital from domestic sources, and the remaining from foreign sources.
 This contrasts with the situation a few years back when the domestic capital pool was generally less than 5%.
 Key international LPs have been HNIs and large sovereign/ semi-sovereign LPs such as IFC and CDC.
 Domestic LPs include Indian HNIs, large family offices, and leading institutional investors.
 Traditional institutional LPs such as pension funds and university endowments are absent in the domestic Indian market.

-Additionally, many renowned international VCs have opened their offices in India.
+Additionally, many renowned international venture capital firms have opened their offices in India.
 Examples include Sequoia Capital India, Saif Partners, Bessemer Venture Partners, Matrix India, IDG Ventures, Accel India, and Lightspeed Ventures.

-With increasing venture activities in India, a variety of sectors have emerged at different maturity levels.
+With increasing venture and private equity activities in India, a variety of sectors have emerged at different maturity levels.
 According to the NASSCOM report on India Tech Start-up Ecosystem 2019, the mature sectors are Fintech, Healthtech, Enterprise Software, and Retail & Retail Tech.

 In 2019, 80% of VC funds were invested in four sectors, with the most investment going to consumer tech, followed by fintech, B2B commerce and tech, and Software/SaaS.